Do Women Robots Play into Our Stereotypes?

 In MacDorman’s view, there’s a vivid element of sexualization at play, with male designers trying to turn these robots into a machine that corresponds to their personal preferences.

 There's definitely a sexualisation.
 The more realistic the robot and the more realistic the voice, the greater the tendency to sexualise it.
 If it's something very realistic, there's the tendency to see it or to treat it as if it were human.
-It's kind of pressing our Darwinian buttons, so to speak,
+It's kind of pressing our Darwinian buttons, so to speak,he said.

 Furthermore, there’s a concern that this could lead to unhealthy pseudo-relationships.
 In other words, people having intimacy with robots.
 In some places around the world, this is already happening.
 One of them is Barcelona which opened Europe's first sex doll brothel over three years ago.